-How Prevalent Is Racial Discrimination?
+How Prevalent is Racial Discrimination?

 Racial discrimination may account for more than 30 percent of the factors that contribute to black workers receiving lower wages than whites.
 Labor reporting by the U.S. Bureau of Justice Statistics (BOJS) from 1979 to 2012 shows that median wages increased for white women by 31 percent, but only 20 percent for black women.
 The BOJS has also concluded that incarceration is far higher for black men per capita, with those born in 2001 having a 32 percent chance of arrest during their lifetime.
 In another poll of U.S. workers conducted in 2012, 51 percent of non-black respondents reported anti-black sentiments, up 3 percent from a 2008 survey.

-Why Do We Need Racial Discrimination To End?
+Why Do We Need Racial Discrimination to End?

 Most Americans say more changes are needed to achieve racial equality.
 If blacks and whites are in contention about the main factors holding black people back, different views are also shared about equality among blacks across demographic regions.
-When asked why black people in the U.S. may have a more difficult time attaining success than whites, 58 percent Americans point to family instability is the reason that black people in the U.S. may have a more difficult attaining success than whites.
+When asked why black people in the U.S. may have a more difficult time attaining success than whites, 58 percent of Americans point to family instability is the reason that black people in the U.S. may have a more difficult attaining success than whites.
 Some cite lack of jobs is the reason that blacks in the U.S. may have a more difficult time attaining success than whites.
-Racial discrimination is commonly though the reason that blacks in the U.S. may have a more difficult attaining success than whites, while some think little motivation to work, or at work is the major factor.
+Racial discrimination is common though the reason that blacks in the U.S. may have a more difficult attaining success than whites, while some think little motivation to work, or at work is the major factor.

 Most Americans say prejudice, rather than institutional, racism is the greatest problem for blacks.
 When asked about discrimination in the U.S. today, the prejudice of individuals is mentioned as a greater problem.
 Blacks are purportedly more divided; yet indicate that the prejudice of individuals is far more prevalent than discrimination innate to institutions and laws.
 How blacks experience discrimination is shown here in statistical reporting, with results showing exceptional bias at the institutional level:

-- 75 percent say African Americans are treated less fairly by the courts.
+- 75 percent say African-Americans are treated less fairly by the courts.

-- 66 percent say African Americans are treated less fairly on loan or mortgage applications.
+- 66 percent say African-Americans are treated less fairly on loan or mortgage applications.

-- 64 percent say African Americans are treated less fairly in the work environment.
+- 64 percent say African-Americans are treated less fairly in the work environment.

-- 43 percent say African Americans are treated less fairly when voting in elections.
+- 43 percent say African-Americans are treated less fairly when voting in elections.